usegalaxy-no/nels-galaxy-api/README.md

 ## Installation

-Installation consists of 4 steps
+Installation consists of 5 steps

 1. install and configure the nels-galaxy-api
 3. configure the https proxying
 4. add and configure the webhook plugin to galaxy
-4. run the service.
-5. share the admin api-key with the usegalaxy admin (to trigger the history-export)
+5. share the admin api-key with the usegalaxy admin (to be able to trigger the history-export)
+5. running the server in production mode.

+These instructions are for the test server setup and are using the provided nels-galaxy-test.yml.sample config file.
+For production use the nels-galaxy-prod.yml.sample file instead.
+They are almost identical except the name of the proxy-server to connect to.

 ### Install and Configure nels-galaxy-api